Best cycling socks 2024: Funky and functional top performers

 Do I need cycling socks?

-Cycling-specific socks will improve your comfort on the bike for several reasons.
+Cycling-specific socks will improve your comfort on the bike for several other reasons.
 The materials used are designed to keep your feet as cool as possible by wicking away sweat, drying rapidly and providing extra protection around the heel and toe areas.
 Winter socks will also wick away moisture but will insulate your feet against the cold rather than cooling them down.

-Cycling socks should also provide arch support to prevent fatigue and soreness on long rides and will be constructed to remain in place around the foot and calf without slipping down or moving around which could cause irritation or hotspots.
+Good cycling socks should also provide arch support to prevent fatigue and soreness on long rides and will be constructed to remain in place around the foot and calf without slipping down or moving around which could cause irritation or hotspots.

 Should cycling socks be thin or thick?